klausweiss/dotfiles/nvim/pack/default/start/gitsigns/README.md

 This plugin is actively developed and by one of the most well regarded vim plugin developers.
 Gitsigns will only implement features of this plugin if: it is simple, or, the technologies leveraged by Gitsigns (LuaJIT, Libuv, Neovim's API, etc) can provide a better experience.

+### Support for other VCS

+There aren't any active developers of this plugin who use other kinds of VCS, so adding support for them isn't feasible.
+However a well written PR with a commitment of future support could change this.

 ## Status Line

 Use `b:gitsigns_status` or `b:gitsigns_status_dict`. `b:gitsigns_status` is